fathdemr/fathdemr/README.md

 ### Software Developer • Backend Engineer

-Currently building backend systems with **Go**.
+Currently building backend systems with **Go** and **Java**.
 I care about clean architecture, performant services, and code that doesn't make the next person curse.

 ### What I'm up to